Fruit Pizza Recipe (Easy, Fresh & Beautiful Summer Dessert)

 | Crust becoming soft underneath | Fruit moisture is sitting too long on the topping | Add fruit closer to serving time when possible |

-Expert Tips for the Best Fruit Pizza
+Expert Secrets for Bakery-Style Fruit Pizza

 - Cool the crust completely before adding the cream cheese topping.